ROEGEN-RECSYS2024/roegen-recsys2024.github.io/README.md

 </div>

 <div class="header">
-    <h1>The 1st Workshop on Risks, Opportunities, and Evaluation of Generative Models in Recommender Systems (ROEGEN@RECSYS'24)</h1>
+    <h1>The 1st Wsorkshop on Risks, Opportunities, and Evaluation of Generative Models in Recommender Systems (ROEGEN@RECSYS'24)</h1>
     <em>Colocated with ACM Conference on Recommender Systems in Bari, Italy in October 2024</em>
 </div>